-Besides the usual tasks, the framework brings some handy extra features such as Whitelabel WordPress, block editor on WooCommerce, dequeue CSS and JS files, change the backend style, setting CSS root variables and more…
+Besides the usual tasks, the framework brings some handy extra features such as white labelling WordPress, block editor on WooCommerce, dequeue CSS and JS files, changing the backend style, setting CSS root variables and more…

-On this post I’ll be focusing on those useful extras.
+In this post, I’ll be focusing on those useful extras.

 - 1 Whitelabel WordPress and Mr.Dev. for a more friendly and professional look